sermons/sermons.github.io/_posts/2015-12-28-cccwc_play.md

 ---
 layout: post
-title: The Christian Professional: Glorifying God in Our Leisure
+title: "The Christian Professional: Glorifying God in Our Leisure"
 subtitle: Matthew 11:28-30

 ---